mattmecca/to-walk-or-not-to-walk/presentation.md

 # Sample Data

-* To be able to work with the data –– which spanned over a million observations –– we had to take a random subset of the project population.
+* To be able to work with the data –– which spanned over ten million observations –– we had to take a random subset of the project population.
 Our resulting sample dataset consisted of 8% of the project population, or approximately 34,460 observations.

 <img src="/files_for_md/samp_data.png" />